 Conroy spent a year playing his parents off one another, getting them to compete for his affections.
 When his father received a job offer from a company in Dammam, Saudi Arabia, Conroy convinced his family to move abroad.
 He could have cared less about the job itself: the move was simply an opportunity to increase his parents’ marital tensions by isolating them from friends and family in an unfamiliar environment.
 Filing a transnational divorce really was a hassle, not to mention expensive, but Conroy’s manipulations made his parents’ domestic life so unbearable they did it anyway.
 The ink on the divorce papers was barely dry when the Lasombra took him.

 Suleiman ibn Abdelmalek was the wazir (seneschal) of Dammam, but as was often the Lasombra clan’s way, he was the true power behind its Ventrue sheikh’s (prince’s) throne.
 Suleiman had heard of this wunderkind among the Americans and thought that someone with Westphal’s talents would make a useful Embrace.
 The boy genius’ knack for manipulation was an unexpected bonus.

 Westphal’s early Embrace had some serious limitations, not the least of which was an eternity of being four and a half feet tall.
 Still, he was grateful: God knows he’d rather not have spent another decade living with his idiot family, and at least his sire appreciated him for his personality rather than treating him like a performing monkey.

 The fledgling Lasombra eagerly turned his precocious intellect to learning the “rules” of Kindred and Saudi society and believed his future was bright.
 After all, Damman was among the most westernized cities in Saudi Arabia, and in Westphal’s contemptuous estimation Americans practically ran the country anyway.

-To his chagrin, he found that his young age (mortal and Cainite), foreign nationality, and lack of belief in Islam marked him as a distinct outsider among the local Ashirra.
+To his chagrin, he found that his young age (mortal and Cainite), foreign nationality, and lack of belief in Islam (or any Abrahamic faith) marked him as a distinct outsider among the local Ashirra.
 Arabia’s Cainites remembered nights long before black gold drew foreign money to their desert-swept homeland and were an altogether different order of creature than the mortal Saudis.
 Less… tractable.